Ashley Wilkes: Fictional biography

 At one point in the book Wilkes pleads, in vain, with his wife Melanie to move to the North, after he comes back from fighting in the war.
 This isn't, however, because of any affection for the North, but because he wants to be able to stand on his own as a man, something he will never again be able to do in Georgia now that his plantation is gone and his home burned.
 However, he ends up working for Scarlett due to her manipulative entreaties and Melanie's naive support of her.
 Melanie also states that if they move to New York, Beau will not be able to go to school.
-This is because in New York black children are allowed to attend class, and they could not permit Beau to attend class with black children.
-In Georgia the schools were segregated by race, so Beau would be able to attend school if they remained in the South.
+This is because in New York he’d be surrounded by “Yankees,” and Melanie had no desire for Beau to pick up Northern ways.

 Role

 Wilkes is the character best personifying the tragedy of the Southern upper class after the Civil War.
 Coming from a privileged background, he is an honorable and educated man.
 This is in clear contrast to Rhett Butler, who is decisive and full of life.
 Rhett is both ruthless and practical, and willing to do whatever he must to survive.
 In contrast, Wilkes is often impractical (even Melanie admits this on her deathbed) and would resist doing many things Rhett would do because they aren't "proper" or "gentlemanly".

 Wilkes fights in the Civil War, but he does it out of love for his homeland and not a hatred of the Yankees, who he actually hopes will just leave the South in peace.
 As a soldier he shows enough leadership to be promoted to the rank of Major, and survives being imprisoned at the Rock Island Arsenal in Illinois (a notorious prisoner-of-war camp) for several months.
 He eventually returns home, still able-bodied.